ecliptik/ecliptik.github.io/_posts/2021-02-24-Pocket-CHIP.md

 ## Changing the Window Manager

-By defautl the C.H.I.P. will run the `pocket-wm`, which is a modified version of [dwm](https://dwm.suckless.org/).
+By default the C.H.I.P. will run the `pocket-wm`, which is a modified version of [dwm](https://dwm.suckless.org/).

 ```bash
 chip@chip:/usr/share/xsessions$ pocket-wm -v